-Accidents are a part of everyday life and some accidents cannot be avoided.
-In many cases, however, the accident you have suffered was as a direct result of someone else’s carelessness or negligence.
-If you believe that someone else should have taken steps to prevent or minimise the seriousness (this is also known as mitigating) of your accident, you may be able to make a claim for compensation.
+Accidents are a part of everyday life and you can’t avoid some accidents.
+In many cases, however, the accident you have suffered was a direct result of someone else’s carelessness or negligence.
+If you believe that someone didn’t take safety measures, you may be able to make a claim for compensation.

-Compensation, in personal injury cases, is there to try to get you back to the state you would have been in had your non fault accident not occurred.
-This means that you should have all of your expenses associated with the accident and your rehabilitation covered and that you are also compensated for any loss of earnings or loss of potential future earnings if you have to change your job as a result of your injury.
+Compensation, in personal injury cases, is there to try to get you back to your life before the accident.
+This means that you can get all of the expenses that your accident causes.
+It also covers rehabilitation costs.
+Further any loss of earnings or loss of potential future earnings if you have to change your job.

-We know that money will never make up for the pain and suffering you experience as a result of a non fault accident, but a portion of the compensation you will receive is there to acknowledge what you have experienced and to start to put things right.
+We know that money will never make up for the pain you experience due to a non fault accident.
+But a portion of the compensation you will receive acknowledges your sufferings and to start to put things right.

-If you have had a non fault accident and you think that you might be able to make a claim, call us on 0121 565 4317 or use our free online claims form to arrange a free, no obligation consultation.
-Our highly experienced team of personal injury solicitors will discuss your case with you and offer you the best possible expert advice.
+If you have had a non-fault accident and you think that you might be able to make a claim, call us.
+Dial 0121 565 4317 or use our free online claims form to arrange a free, no-obligation consultation.
+Our team of personal injury solicitors will discuss your case with you.
+They will offer you the best possible expert advice.

 What Does A Non Fault Accident Claim Mean?

-Everyone is entitled to be safe in the workplace and your employer has a statutory duty of care.
-This means that they are legally required to look after your health and safety, removing risks that might lead you to have an accident and suffer an injury and also providing safety equipment and first aid trained staff and first aid supplies as well as personal protective equipment (PPE) to make any accidents and injuries that do occur as minor as possible.
+Everyone deserves to be safe in the workplace and your employer has a statutory duty of care.
+This means that they should look after your health and safety, removing risks that might lead you to an accident.
+Also if you suffer an injury and also providing safety equipment and first aid trained staff and first aid supplies as well as personal protective equipment (PPE) to make any accidents and injuries that do occur as minor as possible.
 If your employer is not taking your safety seriously enough, you are highly likely to be able to bring a compensation claim if you have been injured at the workplace or as a result of your job.
 Examples of accidents at work include:

 This could be from scaffolding or a ladder, or just from an insufficiently marked and protected ledge or drop.
 It is the responsibility of your employer to provide you with adequate and well-maintained equipment, to provide railings if there is a risk of a fall and also to ensure that you have all the training and support you need to do your job.
 If there are insufficient staff to hold the bottom of a ladder you are using, for example, your employer would be liable (the legal term for being to blame) for any fall you might have.

 Working with machinery can be hazardous, requiring care and attention to maintain the safety of yourself and those around you.
 Your employer is still responsible for keeping you safe, however.
-If the machinery is not well maintained, if you have not been given sufficient training regarding how to use it safely or if any protective equipment or safeguards are missing, for example, any resulting accident may be the responsibility of your employer.
+If they don’t maintain machinery well, if you have not sufficient training regarding how to use it safely or if any protective equipment or safeguards are missing, for example, any resulting accident may be the responsibility of your employer.
 In these circumstances, you would be able to make a non fault personal injury accident claim.

 Many workplaces involve working with hot materials, for example much machinery, motor mechanics and those working in kitchens.
 If your employer has not provided you with personal protective equipment and training to ensure that you are able to negotiate these hazards safely, they would be considered at fault in your accident and injury.

 Most of us are able to travel daily on the roads without suffering any problems at all.
-When road traffic accidents do occur, however, they are usually due to someone’s carelessness, lack of attention or poor judgement.
-If you have been in a road traffic accident and the other person was at fault for the accident, you are entitled to claim compensation for your injuries.
+When road traffic accidents do occur, however, they are usually due to someone’s carelessness, lack of attention, or poor judgment.
+If you meet a road traffic accident and the other person was at fault for the accident, make a claim.
 This is true no matter what kind of road user you are.
 These could include:

 - Car or taxi driver